19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Wall of Fire.md

 | Range    | Within Sight                                                          |
 | Domains  | [Fire](../../Spell%20Domains/Fire.md)                                 |

 You conjure a wall of flames for the duration.

-Create an [Area](../../Areas%20of%20Effect/Area.md) you can see that is 30 feet long, 5 feet wide, and 30 feet tall.
+Create an [Area](../../Areas%20of%20Effect/Area.md) you can see that is 30 feet long, 1 foot wide, and 30 feet tall.

 Alternatively you can make a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md), but only the edge of the sphere is affected area.

-Any physical object or creature that touches the wall takes 4d8 [Fire](../../../../Game%20Procedures/Combat/Damage%20Types/Fire.md) damage.
+Once per [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md) when a target touches the wall, it takes 4d8 [Fire](../../../../Game%20Procedures/Combat/Damage%20Types/Fire.md) damage.

 ---
 *Upcast: Deal an additional 1d8 damage per spell level.*